← Back to Blog

 The result is not just a majority vote — it's a deliberated consensus that has been stress-tested against dissenting views.

-The Board Room is our governance layer.
+The Governance Board is our oversight layer.
 It exists to prevent bad trades, not just to confirm good ones.
 It has veto power — and it uses it.

 Consensus rule: 3 out of 5 Board Members must agree to proceed.
-Any single veto — from RiskOfficer, RegimeWatcher, or OptionsDesk — converts the signal to NEUTRAL.
-RiskOfficer always has the final word.
+Any single veto — from RiskAgent, RegimeAgent, or FlowAgent — converts the signal to NEUTRAL.
+RiskAgent always has the final word.

 Board Member Specialty Veto?